-A renovation to do list can be lengthy.
+A renovation to do list, even a to do list for a project, can be lengthy.
 The number of jobs to check off is overwhelming!
 If you’re working full-time, or even part-time, you have limited hours to commit to your renovation.
 You want to make those few hours as productive as possible.
 Logically, you chunk the work into smaller sections and choose a few things to complete over the weekend.
 Unfortunately, this often results in overestimating how much can be accomplished in the time you have.
 It’s then easy to feel discouraged when you don’t get everything checked off.
 So, how do you set yourself up for success and actually get everything done on your list?

 Create a realistic renovation to do list